appventure-nush/gotc-online/README.md

 ## What is GOTC
 Guardians Of The City is a card game designed by MINDEF Singapore.

-It is a is a Total Defence strategy card game designed to help youths develop a deeper understanding of Singapore security threats and the part we play in keeping Singapore safe and secure.
+It is a Total Defence strategy card game designed to help youths develop a deeper understanding of Singapore security threats and the part we play in keeping Singapore safe and secure.
 The card game presents different security threats as crises and illustrates how the six pillars of Total Defence can be applied to respond to and recover from the crises.

 For more information, refer to the official website for GOTC: https://www.mindef.gov.sg/oms/imindef/mindef_websites/topics/totaldefence/resources-guardians-of-the-city.html